sunflower-hotgog/Sci-Cal-Python/README.md

 - Navigate to the directory where the source code is located.
 - Install tkinter by running this in the terminal: python -m tkinter and import tkinter.messagebox
 - Run the command: python sci_cal.py

+Dependencies:
+The Scientific Calculator application requires Python 3.x and the Tkinter library, which is included in Python's standard library, so no additional dependencies need to be installed.

 Usage: